getitglossary/jquery-getit/README.md

 ###Plugin installation
 You can install the plugin from the commandline using __Bower__ or __NPM__ or simply download this repository and copy the __dist__ folder into your web site javascript folder.

+####Manual installation

+Download the tarball then copy all the files from /dist/ into your scripts and css folders.
+Be sure to add in a call to jQuery as well as the getit script in the header section of your site.

 ####Installing with Bower